Instrumental Music – Wind, Percussion & Strings

 The Indiana State School Music Association competitive season shows are scheduled most weekends from September through October.
 Non-competitive shows are performed at all home football games.
 The Marching Band participates in a few summer parades.

 Our Marching Band has a very successful reputation.
 In 2013, the Concordia Marching Cadets won the Class C State ISSMA Championship.
-The Marching Cadets have been to State Finals 13 years since 2001 and consecutively since 2007.
+The Marching Cadets have been to State Finals every year since 2001 and consecutively since 2007.
 Shows are designed to share the most important message of all time: The Gospel of our Lord!
 It is a loved activity!